 So… how am I supposed to know if I can get an A in this class?

 Next, is your understanding of the teachers teaching the class.
 If you’ve heard that the teacher is notorious for losing graded work or handing out only 2 A’s per class per year, it’s probably not a good idea to take the class.
 Even if it demonstrates interest towards a major.
 A pro-tip is to not base your predictions on how someone else did in the class.
 A lot of students like to say, “well, my friend told me the class was easy.”
 Well, you are not your friend.
 Ironically, I also find that students too often compare themselves with “friends” who are more academically capable than themselves.
-Stop comparing yourself with someone who’s completely different from you in terms of intelligence, study habits, interests and background.
+This should not be the standard on how to choose courses.
+Stop comparing yourself with someone who’s completely different from you in terms of intelligence, study habits, interests, and background.

 Another pro tip is if you take an AP course in a subject you have no interest in, chances are you won’t get an A in the class and will have less time on all your other classes.
 Too often students end up taking 3x longer than an average class just to get a B, sometimes even a C just to pass.
 Take this into account, especially when some of your other classes are more relevant to your major anyway.